Maximizer02/maximum-brainfuck/README.md

 - ")" : End off Method.
 - "#" : Call Method of current Cell value.
 (1st Method:0, 2nd Method:1 etc)
 - "?" : Put value of current cell into cache.
-- "!" : Put cached value into current cell.
+- "!" : Put cached value intos current cell.
 - "^" : Square the current value of the cell.
 - "*" : Multiply value of current cell with cached value.
 - "/" : Divide value of current cell by cached value, value will be floored.